waveform80/picamera/docs/recipes1.rst

 * To fix exposure time, set the :attr:`~picamera.PiCamera.shutter_speed` attribute to a reasonable value, then set :attr:`~picamera.PiCamera.exposure_mode` to ``'off'``.
-* To fix gains, set the :attr:`~picamera.PiCamera.ISO` attribute to an appropriate value (higher values imply higher gains).
+* To fix gains, set the :attr:`~picamera.PiCamera.iso` attribute to an appropriate value (higher values imply higher gains).
 * To fix white balance, set the :attr:`~picamera.PiCamera.awb_mode` to ``'off'``, then set :attr:`~picamera.PiCamera.awb_gains` to a (red, blue) tuple of gains.

 It can be difficult to know what appropriate values might be for these attributes.
-For :attr:`~picamera.PiCamera.ISO`, a simple rule of thumb is that 100 and 200 are reasonable values for daytime, while 400 and 800 are better for low light.
+For :attr:`~picamera.PiCamera.iso`, a simple rule of thumb is that 100 and 200 are reasonable values for daytime, while 400 and 800 are better for low light.
 To determine a reasonable value for :attr:`~picamera.PiCamera.shutter_speed` you can query the